brianjosephwalters/asp-bethany-pie-shop/README.md

     * [Authorize] attribute on controller or actions.
         * Many more options such as Roles

+## Summary Notes
+* ViewResult is an ActionResult that renders a view
+    * We'll return the superclass or interface if there is a return value that doesn't have a view.
+    * It seems like we try to compartmentalize methods that simply return ViewResults from those that involve ActionResults or RedirectTos as well.
+* RedirectTo... is used when we need to navigate.

 ## Building an Enterprise Application with ASP.NET Core MVC
 ### Module 2 - Overview
 * ASP .NET Core Identity System